jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ## Part 4A — Wānanga

 ### 398A Outline of Part 4A
-(1) This Part, which concerns wānanga, is divided into 4 subparts.
+(1) This Part, which concerns wānanga, is divided into 5 subparts.
 (2) Subpart 1 deals with various preliminary matters.
 (3) Subpart 2 concerns the administration of category A wānanga.
 (4) Subpart 3 concerns the administration of category B wānanga.
+(4A) Subpart 4 concerns the conversion of category A wānanga or category C wānanga to category B wānanga.
 (5) Subpart 5 concerns the disestablishment of wānanga.

 ### 398B Purpose of Part 4A